 This plan was prepared in 2005 by the Lincoln Avenue Task Force and provides a plan and set of recommendations for public spaces for development regulations and guidelines for the Lincoln Avenue Corridor.
 In 2006, this plan was incorporated into the Comprehensive Plan and recommended development regulations incorporated in the 2008 Zoning Code.

 Lincoln Avenue Streetscape Plan

 Approved in 2009, this plan provides a guide and framework for improving the public right-of-way of Lincoln Avenue and was recommended in the Lincoln Avenue Corridor Plan.
 The plan calls for the designation of marked parking lanes and bike lanes in the corridor as well as improved pedestrian crosswalks and amenities.

-This document was prepared to provide an overall framework for funding future improvements and redevelopment near the Lincoln-Touhy intersection, it was adopted in 2011 with the establishment of the Lincoln-Touhy TIF District.
+This document was prepared to provide an overall framework for funding future improvements and redevelopment near the Lincoln-Touhy intersection.
+It was adopted in 2019 with the establishment of the North Lincoln TIF District.

 Northeast Business Park Improvement Plan

 The plan was prepared in 2000 and recommends improvements to the northeast business area of the Village, also referred to as the Lincolnwood Business Park.

 Prepared in 1996 when the Village established the North East Industrial District TIF District, this document provides redevelopment goals for this area, now called the Lincolnwood Business Park.